SaieranganVigneswaran/PowerApps-Room-Booking-App---Desktop/Readme.md

 ## Overview

 This document provides details about the SharePoint lists used in the Room Booking Application.
-The application leverages two main lists to manage room bookings and admin functions.
+The application leverages two main lists to manage room bookings and admin functions, and integrates with various connectors to enhance its functionality.

 ## SharePoint Lists